tldr-pages/tldr/pages/common/gh-issue-create.md

 # gh issue

-> Create issues in GitHub from the command-line.
+> Create GitHub issues on a repository from the command-line.
 > More information: <https://cli.github.com/manual/gh_issue_create>.

 - Create a new issue for the current repository interactively: